-- f.
+- e.
+Subalpine shrubland and snow tussock grassland higher up above the bushline and areas of grey shrubland.
+The shrubs associated with the subalpine shrubland include species of the genuses Dracophyllum, Hebe, Leucopogon, Gaultheria, Pimelea and Ozothamnus. - f.
 Parts of the beech forest in One Mile Creek and adjoining areas of subalpine shrubland and snow tussock grassland within the Ben Lomond Scenic Reserve. - g.
 Crack willows line much of the Waipuna (Lake Johnson) shoreline.
 Wetland vegetation comprising a mix of rushes and sedges at the southern and northern end of the lake where there is an absence of crack willows.
 Pockets of rushland and sedgeland also in isolated shoreline areas where gaps exist in the willow cover. - h.
 Swathes and scattered pockets of grey shrubland dominated by matagouri and mingimingi occupy the bluffs, rocky slopes and gullies on each of the roche moutonée landforms, as well as some hillslopes such as above the eastern shoreline of Waipuna (Lake Johnson).
 Some of these shrublands are interspersed with hawthorn, sweet briar and elderberry. - i.
-Extensive patches of manuka (Leptospernum scoparium) and scattered specimens of bog pine (Halocarpus bidwillii) on the higher western slopes of Te Tapunui (Queenstown Hill). - Short tussockland grassland covers large parts of the undulating crest terrain between Te Tapunui (Queenstown Hill) and Sugar Loaf. - A large wetland (sedgeland) called the Matakauri wetland on the outskirts of Queenstown by Gorge Road which is classified as a Regionally Significant Wetland. - 21.
+Extensive patches of manuka (Leptospernum scoparium) and scattered specimens of bog pine (Halocarpus bidwillii) on the higher western slopes of Te Tapunui (Queenstown Hill). - j.
+Short tussockland grassland covers large parts of the undulating crest terrain between Te Tapunui (Queenstown Hill) and Sugar Loaf. - k.
+A large wetland (sedgeland) called the Matakauri wetland on the outskirts of Queenstown by Gorge Road which is classified as a Regionally Significant Wetland. - 21.
 Other distinctive vegetation types include: - a.
-The almost continuous patterning of plantation Pseudostuga menziesii (Douglas fir) forest throughout the mid and lower flanks of Te Taumata o Hakitekura (Ben Lomond) and the southern flanks of Rowen Pack - b.
-Areas of pasture adjacent to Gorge Road as far as Watties Track. - The almost continuous patterning of plantation larch and Douglas fir forest throughout the southern lower flanks of Te Tapunui (Queenstown Hill). - d.
-The more fragmented patterning of wilding conifers intermixed with grey shrubland, hawthorn, sycamore, broom, gorse and crack willow throughout the southern lower flanks of Pt 781, the western and northern lower slopes of Sugar Loaf and western lower slopes of Te Tapunui (Queenstown Hill). - Open pasture and scattered scrub throughout the elevated steep slopes and crest of Te Tapunui (Queenstown Hill), Sugar Loaf and Pt 781. - Grazed pasture with scattered shelterbelts (including poplars) and clusters of pine and willow trees throughout the saddle between Pt 781 and Ferry Hill. - g.
-Amenity and shelter plantings around the few scattered rural and rural living dwellings at the southern end of Waipuna (Lake Johnson) and on the north-western side of Sugar Loaf. - Amenity plantings around the two groupings of dwellings on the south side of Te Tapunui (Queenstown Hill), near the entrance to the Queenstown Hill Time Walk. - 22.
-Waipuna (Lake Johnson) is a SNA in the District Plan.
-The riparian vegetation is of significance to aquatic values.
-Crack willows line much of the Waipuna (Lake Johnson) shoreline. - 23.
-Scrub and exotic trees/weeds throughout the lower mountain slopes to the west of Sunshine Bay and adjacent Gorge Road, Arthurs Point and the Moonlight Track. - Animal pest species include feral goats, feral cats, ferrets, stoats, weasels, hares, rabbits, possums, rats and mice.
+The almost continuous patterning of plantation Pseudostuga menziesii (Douglas fir) forest throughout the mid and lower flanks of Te Taumata o Hakitekura (Ben Lomond) and the southern flanks of Bowen Peak. - b.
+Areas of pasture adjacent to Gorge Road as far as Watties Track. - c.
+The almost continuous patterning of plantation larch and Douglas fir forest throughout the southern lower flanks of Te Tapunui (Queenstown Hill). - d.
+The more fragmented patterning of wilding conifers intermixed with grey shrubland, hawthorn, sycamore, broom, gorse and crack willow throughout the southern lower flanks of Pt 781, the western and northern lower slopes of Sugar Loaf and western lower slopes of Te Tapunui (Queenstown Hill). - e.
+Open pasture and scattered scrub throughout the elevated steep slopes and crest of Te Tapunui (Queenstown Hill), Sugar Loaf and Pt 781. - f.
+Grazed pasture with scattered shelterbelts (including poplars) and clusters of pine and willow trees throughout the saddle between Pt 781 and Ferry Hill. - g.
+Amenity and shelter plantings around the few scattered rural and rural living dwellings at the southern end of Waipuna (Lake Johnson) and on the north-western side of Sugar Loaf. - Amenity plantings around the two groupings of dwellings on the south side of Te Tapunui (Queenstown Hill), near the entrance to the Queenstown Hill Time Walk. - Scrub and exotic trees/weeds throughout the lower mountain slopes to the west of Sunshine Bay and adjacent Gorge Road, Arthurs Point and the Moonlight Track.